ZenyWay/pbkdf2-opgp-key/README.md

 the files of this example are available [in this repository](./spec/example).

-view a [live version of this example in your browser console](https://cdn.rawgit.com/ZenyWay/pbkdf2-opgp-key/v1.1.0/spec/example/index.html), or by cloning this repository and running the following commands from a terminal:
+view a [live version of this example in your browser console](https://cdn.rawgit.com/ZenyWay/pbkdf2-opgp-key/v1.1.0/spec/example/index.html), or clone this repository and run the following commands from a terminal:
 ```bash
 npm install
 npm run example